-Two of the predictors to shorter time to death in the German study were length of illness and "irregular discharge from treatment."
-As a field, we need to continue to develop effective treatments for the eating disorder and for suicide.
+Two of the predictors to shorter time to death in the German study were the length of illness and “irregular discharge from treatment.”
+As a field, we need to continue to develop effective treatments for eating disorders and for suicide.
 Dialectical Behavioral Therapy for complex eating disorders may be one such treatment.

 At The Emily Program, we are committed to fighting for our client’s lives.
 We strive to do everything we can so that no one has to receive the tragic call that a loved one has died.